Concordium/concordium-base/smart-contracts/docs/src/general/contract-instances.rst

 The transaction can also include an amount of GTU, which is added to the balance of the smart contract instance.
-An argument for the function is supplied as part of the transaction in the form of a list of bytes.
+An argument for the function is supplied as part of the transaction in the form of an array of bytes.

-To summaries; the transaction includes:
+To summarize; the transaction includes:

-- Reference to smart contract module.
+- Reference to the smart contract module.
 - Name of the ``init``-function.
-- Parameter for ``init``-function.
+- Parameter for the ``init``-function.
 - Amount of GTU for the instance.

-If the ``init``-function is successful, it setups the initial state of the instance and balance.
+The ``init`` function can signal that it does not wish to create a new instance with those parameters.
+If the ``init``-function accepts the parameters, it sets up the initial state of the instance and its balance.
 The instance is given an address on the chain and the account who send the transaction becomes the owner of the instance.
 If the function rejects, no instance is created and only the transaction for creating the instance is visible on chain.

 .. seealso::
     See :ref:`initialize-contract` guide for how to do this.